solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 14. Select **Create**.

-    Deploying the new instance of Azure SQL Managed Instance will take a few minutes to complete.
+    Deploying the new instance of Azure SQL Managed Instance may take about 1 hour to complete.

 ### Task 2: Migrate On-premises database to SQL MI